 As part of this project, we have recently been awarded £100,000 from the Heritage Lottery Fund.
 Please see the press release below:

-UPDATE - October 2019; we have also been given grants by AllChurchesTrust (£5250) and the Garfield Weston Foundation (£15000) for which we are very grateful.
+UPDATE - January 2020; we have also been given grants by AllChurchesTrust (£5250), the Garfield Weston Foundation (£15000), Sussex Churches Trust, Ian Askew Charitable Trust and the Wolfson Foundation for which we are very grateful.

 OUR CHURCH RESTORATION PROJECT